qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Compact Dropdown Lists*: Reduce the size of the dropdowns

 **Icons Settings**:
-- *Material Icons*: Enable/Disable the Material Theme icons (both UI and File Icons)
+- *Material UI Icons*: Enable/Disable the Material UI icons
 - *Hide Icons*: Hide file icons (depends on the Material Icons option)
 - *Monochrome Icons*: Filter the IDE icons with a shade of the current theme's primary color
+- *File Icons*: Enable/Disable the Custom File Icons
 - *Folder decorators*: Decorate special folders with custom icons.

 **Project View Settings**:
 - *Custom Sidebar Height*: Set a custom line height in Project View (min: 18, max: 30)
 - *Custom Tree Indent*: Fine tune indent of Project View items (both left and right indent)
-- *Bold directories*: Set bold font weight for directories in the Project View
 - *Selected Indicator Style*: Change the style of the indicator of the selected item in trees
   - *Border*: Add a small border to the left
   - *Dot*: Add a dot on the selected item